01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day03/quizApp/README.md

 ### Navigation and routing:

-- When tapping on category push screen to DetailedView, which shows appropriate image, question and true/false buttons
+- When tapping on category push screen to **DetailedView**, which shows appropriate image, question and true/false buttons
-- Create a stateful widget, so you can change page's state.
-[Example](https://flutter.dev/docs/development/ui/interactive)
+- Create a stateful widget, so you can change page's [state](https://flutter.dev/docs/development/ui/interactive).
-- When answering question change color of button or background, so the user know that answer is wrong or right
+- When answering question change color of button or background, so the user know that answer is right or wrong.

 <center>
 <img src="https://github.com/alem-01/alem_public/blob/master/resources/quizApp.01.png?raw=true" style = "width: 210px !important; height: 420px !important;"/>